FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 Again, as previously mentioned, if you receive a notification talking about a Gradle build script, you should click the `Import Gradle Project` button.

-### Modifying The Template
+### Modifying the Template

 Once the project has been imported, you should modify the project's details to match your mod's details:

 - Modify the project's `gradle.properties` file to change the `maven_group` and `archive_base_name` properties to match your mod's details.
 - Modify the `fabric.mod.json` file to change the `id`, `name`, and `description` properties to match your mod's details.
-- Make sure to update the versions of Minecraft, the mappings, the loader and the loom - all of which can be queried through https://fabricmc.net/develop/ - to match the versions you wish to target.
+- Make sure to update the versions of Minecraft, the mappings, the Loader and the Loom - all of which can be queried through <https://fabricmc.net/develop/> - to match the versions you wish to target.

 You can obviously change the package name and the mod's main class to match your mod's details.